Articles Related to this Video:

 In the lumbar spine the nerves branch out from the spinal canal and exit the spine in a pattern that resembles a horses tail, called the cauda equina.

-At each segment, spinal nerve roots exit the spine through holes in the back of the vertebrae called foramina.
+At each segment, spinal nerve roots exit the spine through holes in the back of the vertebrae called foramen.

 Any compression of the nerve root in the foraminal opening, which can occur due to bone spurs, herniated or degenerated discs, or facet joint problems, can cause pain and possible neurological symptoms to radiate along the path of the nerve.
 These symptoms are commonly called radiculopathy, and leg symptoms may also be called sciatica.